 Timetable for reform Summer 2016 Consultation on the approach to 100% business rates retention.
 We are inviting responses to this consultation by 26 September 2016.
 Those responses will help shape specific proposals across all aspects of the reforms.
 Autumn 2016 We expect that Government will undertake a more technical consultation on specific workings of the reformed system Early 2017 As announced in the Queen's Speech, the Government will introduce legislation in this Parliamentary session to provide the framework for these reforms.
 We expect the legislation to be introduced later in the Parliamentary session.
 April 2017 Piloting of the approach to 100% business rates retention to begin.
-By end of the Parliament Implementation of 100% business rates retention across local government.
+April 2019 for the 2019/20 financial year Implementation of 100% business rates retention across local government.